Painters

 Dean Cornwell, Recorded studio instruction

-Cornwell's warning to his students at the Art Students League in the 1940s—written at exactly the moment American illustration was industrializing around photographic reference.
-The position that the painter's specific value is the interpretation that the camera cannot perform.
+Cornwell's warning to his students at the Art Students League in the 1940s — written exactly when American illustration was industrializing around photographic reference.

 Techniques and practices